8 April 03:00 PM CEST (1 hour webinar)

-The FAIR principles are explicitly targeted at both metadata and data, with data here being regarded as any digital resource, asset or object (e.g., APIs, workflows, ontologies, models, and others).
-However, digital objects can not be made FAIR without supporting infrastructure services that are FAIR themselves.
+The FAIR principles are explicitly targeted at both metadata and data, with data here being regarded as any digital resource, asset or object (e.g. APIs, workflows, ontologies, models, and others).
+However, digital objects cannot be made FAIR without supporting infrastructure services supporting the FAIR data principles themselves.

 One approach is a systematic evaluation of the FAIRness of services.
 In this regard, FAIRsFAIR is developing a FAIR assessment framework for data services alongside a similar framework for research software.
 The interim “Assessment report on ‘FAIRness of services" is the topic of the first part of the webinar.
 The webinar will briefly review FAIR assessment frameworks for data and other digital objects and motivate the need for a similar framework for services.

 After the presentations there will be time for Q&A and discussion; all feedback on the underlying reports will be welcome at the webinar and can also be offered online at the links provided above.